-- a) a member of staff has been employed by the Governors of the school on a permanent contract for 2 consecutive years or at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
+- a) a member of staff has been employed by the Governors of the school on a permanent contract for 2 consecutive years or at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
 All other applications on distance (Note 5).

 In the event of distances being the same for two or more applications where this distance would be the last place/s to be allocated, the place will be allocated to the student that is nearer using walking distance as measured using the Local Authority's school admission data mapping software.
+In the event of two or more applications with distances, which are exactly the same competing for a final place, e.g. blocks of flats, the place will be decided by drawing lots, the first name drawn will be offered the place.
+This will be completed by someone independent to the Local Authority and the Academy.